How did you go about suggesting changes in your most recent company?

 This question has been answered 7 times by professional recruiters and hiring managers.
 View their answers below.

-The interviewer would like to see that you proactively go after what you want, and that you will act as a confident change-agent when you see room for improvement in the workplace.
-The worst way to answer this question would be to say 'I didn't have the power to change anything in the organization, so I quit'.
+The interviewer would like to see that you proactively go after what you want and that you will act as a positive change-agent when you see room for improvement in the workplace.
+The worst way to answer this question would be to say 'I didn't have the power to change anything in the organization, so I quit.'

 This question is not an opportunity to complain about your previous job or company!
 Think about personal changes you could make that would have made your job easier, improved your skills or furthered your education.
-You cannot change others but there is always the option to improve yourself!
+You cannot change others, but there is always the option to develop yourself!

-"My previous company did not allow for a lot of employee feedback or input so I chose to focus on ways that I could better my personal performance instead.
+"My previous company did not allow for a lot of employee feedback or input so I chose to focus on ways that I could better my performance instead.
 I took many weekend workshops on various topics such as Excel, Communication in the Workplace, The Art of Negotiations, and some human resource related courses as well.
-My boss did notice an improvement in my performance so I formally suggested that the company pay for every employee to take 1 course per year.
+My boss did notice an improvement in my performance, so I formally suggested that the company pay for every employee to take one course per year.
 They agreed and implemented my suggestion.
-I believe it's easier to 'do' rather than 'tell'.
-My personal example of performance improvement was what they needed to make some changes."
+I believe it's easier to 'do' rather than 'tell.'
+My example of performance improvement was what they needed to make some changes."

 Sales answer example

-"When starting my most recent position, I would have the occasional check-in with the COO, who was my direct boss each morning at 8:00.
-Because of this rapport, I was able to give him direct feedback on what I saw, as a newcomer, as working or not working in the current set up.
-Many times, he took my suggestions on how to change things, but there were plenty of times when we just had to leave the status quo alone.
-Despite my feelings of frustration, I had to trust that he had a plan, or that my feedback was at least heard and perhaps change would be made at a later juncture."
+"When starting my most recent position, I would have the occasional 8 AM check-in with the COO, who was my direct boss.
+I was able to give him direct feedback on what I saw, as a newcomer.
+Many times, he took my suggestions on how to change things, but there were plenty of times when we just had to leave the situation alone.
+I trusted that he had a plan, or that my feedback was at least heard and perhaps change would be made at a later juncture."